dtonhofer/rpmsnap/README.md

     cln········································1.3.2··············4.fc17.1·······················x86_64···Fedora·Project····:        .........
 7  Tue Feb 28 19:34:21 2012
     cloog-ppl··································0.15.11············3.fc17.1·······················x86_64···Fedora·Project····:        .........
 7  Fri Jan 13 02:54:47 2012

+Each lines lists:

+   - package name
+   - package version
+   - package release
+   - package architecture
+   - package vendor
-Each lines lists: name, version, release, architecture, vendor, a summary of the flags set on any file of the package, number of files for that package and the package build date.
+   - summary of the flags set on any file of the package
+   - number of files in the package
+   - package build date

 License
 -------